Danny Coulombe: Personal

-Coulombe's grandfather, Bertrand Oscar Coulombe, served in the United States Air Force during World War II.
+Coulombe is the son of Paul and Kathryn Coulombe.
+He has two siblings, brother Matthew and sister Julia.
+Coulombe's grandfather, Bertrand Oscar Coulombe, served in the United States Army Air Corps during World War II.
 He was the flight engineer and top turret gunner for a B-17 Flying Fortress named Ye Olde Pub when it was nearly shot down on December 20, 1943.
 Bertrand Coulombe posthumously received the Silver Star for the events of that incident which have been recorded in a New York Times and International Best Seller book entitled, A Higher Call by Adam Makos.
 The rights to this book have been purchased for an upcoming movie.